wildlifetrusts/nextdoornature/content/stories/en/young-people-create-homes-for-wildlife-on-the-isle-of-wight.md

 Under the guidance of Trust staff, the young people worked on:

 •	Digging and creating a new [wildlife pond](https://www.wildlifetrusts.org/actions/how-create-mini-pond)

-•	Building an enormous [bug hotel](https://www.wildlifetrusts.org/actions/how-build-bug-mansion), which was creatively named the ‘The Critz’\
+•	Building an enormous [bug hotel](https://www.wildlifetrusts.org/actions/how-build-bug-mansion), which was creatively named the ‘The Critz’

 •	Building a stumpery providing habitats for insect larvae such as stag beetles

 •	Creating a hibernaculum – a winter refuge for hibernating reptiles and amphibians

-•	Assembling hazel dormouse boxes.
+•	Assembling hazel dormouse boxes

 •	Building a bespoke trough planter planted with native herbs for pollinators

 •	Designing and illustrating some beautiful signage for each of the nature stations

 Natural materials, timber and logs from the reserve and recycled materials were used as much as possible.